The Land of Sinim

 This book is about the consequences of that assumption—not the narrow textual question of what Isaiah meant, but the far larger question of what happened when millions of Americans believed that China occupied a special place in God’s plan for the world, and acted on that belief for more than a century.

 This is not how nations typically relate to one another.
 The United States does not expect India to become more American.
 It does not feel betrayed when Brazil fails to adopt American political norms.
 It competed with the Soviet Union for decades without the peculiar emotional register—the sense of personal disappointment, of promises broken, of love unrequited—that characterizes American discourse about China.
 The intensity is specific to this relationship, and its origins are specific as well.
-They lie in the missionary movement that sent more than twenty-five hundred young Americans to China in the decades before the First World War, that built half the hospitals in China by 1931, that established thirteen universities, and that created an institutional network linking churches in Ohio to clinics in Fujian to policy offices in Washington.
+They lie in the missionary movement that sent more than twelve hundred young Americans to China in the decades before the First World War, that built half the hospitals in China by 1931, that established thirteen universities, and that created an institutional network linking churches in Ohio to clinics in Fujian to policy offices in Washington.
 That network has been secularized, but its assumptions have not been fully examined.

 I write this from a particular vantage point.
 I grew up in a Three-Self Patriotic Movement church in China—the very institution the Communist Party created in the 1950s to replace foreign missionary Christianity.
 My mother is a retired evangelist who preached in registered and unregistered churches alike during the relatively open years of the early 2000s, before the constraints later closed in.
 I now live in Japan, where I have seen aging Japanese congregations struggling to attend services, Mandarin sermons in Chinese-speaking churches delivered by Korean pastors, and the growth of American-led international churches in Tokyo’s expatriate neighborhoods.
 The three outcomes of the missionary impulse that this book traces—the Korean success, the Japanese resistance, the Chinese persistence—are not abstractions to me.
 They are the landscape of my Sundays.
 This proximity is a liability as well as a responsibility, and I have tried throughout to let the evidence advance the argument rather than the other way around.